-Applicants who are twenty-one (21) years of age or younger must submit Enhanced ACT (or SAT-I) results, an official high school transcript, if a high school graduate, and an official transcript for all previous college work as part of their application.
-Applicants who are older than twenty-one (21) years of age and who have valid ACT / SAT-I exam results (taken within the last five (5) years must submit those scores, along with an official high school transcript and an official transcript for all previous college work.
-Applicants who are older than twenty-one (21) years of age and who do not have valid ACT / SAT-I exam results or who have not taken the exams are not expected to take the exam.
-However, they are required to submit an official high school transcript, if a high school graduate, and an official transcript for all previous college work.
-Applicants should also submit any other records, data or letters required to support eligibility for admission, including competency test scores.
-SAT scores will be converted to ACT equivalences according to a conversion table approved by the Board of Regents.
-Note: An official transcript is one that bears the original seal and signature of the official in charge of records at that institution and is transmitted directly between institutions.
+Applicants who are twenty-one (21) years of age or younger must submit Enhanced ACT (or SAT-I) results, an official high school transcript, if a high school graduate, or proof of GED and an official transcript for all previous college work as part of their application.
+Applicants who are older than twenty-one (21) years of age and who do not have valid ACT / SAT-I exam results, or who have not taken the exams are not expected to take the exam.
+However, they are required to submit an official high school transcript, if a high school graduate, and an official transcript for all dmissions college work.
+Applicants should also submit any other records, data, or letters required to support eligibility for admission, including competency test scores.
+SAT scores will be converted to ACT equivalencies according to a conversion table approved by the Board of Regents.
+Note: An official transcript is one that bears the original seal and signature of the official in charge of records at that institution.